jspsych/jsPsych/docs/overview/simulation.md

 # Simulation Modes
 *Added in 7.1*

 Simulation mode allows you run your experiment automatically and generate artificial data.
+For more information about the simulation mode, see the published paper in [*Behaviour Research Methods*](https://link.springer.com/article/10.3758/s13428-022-01899-0).

 ## Getting Started